|Online Application||Download the Flyer||CSURE 2014||CSURE 2013||Staff Area|

 * Letters of recommendation and transcripts can be sent either electronically (scanned and emailed) or by regular mail.
 For scanned copies you will still be required to provide the original documents upon request.

-The 2014 CSURE program runs from June 2nd till August 8th, 2014.
+The 2015 CSURE program runs from June 1st till August 7th, 2015.
 The program is limited to U.S. Citizens or permanent residents.
-Application deadline has been extended to March 14, 2014.
+Application deadline is February 20, 2015.

 Have questions?
 Don't hesitate to contact us via email: email@example.com